 On 27 th January every year we mark Holocaust Memorial Day, when we are encouraged to reflect on the Holocaust and other genocides and remember the victims.

-And every year we send many groups on school trips to Berlin and Krakow, one of our most popular history school trips.
+And every year we send many groups on trips to Berlin and Krakow, one of our most popular history school trips.
 These trips offer students the opportunity to begin to understand the real human cost of the Holocaust and to question how the Nazis were able to perpetrate such atrocities.

 Of course, since the coronavirus pandemic hit in March 2020, school groups have been unable to travel and have this important experience of bringing 20 th century history to life for them.
 So, while you’re unable to travel, let us take you and your students on a virtual school trip to Berlin and Krakow.